chanukakanishka/PAF_Assignment/README.md

 Prereuiarteis: visual studio code, node js, angular cli, postman,

 clone the repository.
-Go to the folder using 'cd PAF_Labtest' on command promt.
+Go to the folder using 'cd PAF_Assigment' on command promt.
 Create a database <buyandsell> in mysql.
 Execute the schema.sql file in the mysql server.
 To run the backend, use 'cd backend'.